-MUS 232 Keyboard Class IV (2 Credits)
+MUS 232 Keyboard Class IV (2 Credits) This is a continuation of MUS-231 Stude

 This is a continuation of MUS-231.
 Students will expand upon their instruction at a higher level of piano proficiency, including reading and playing more complex compositions of major composers. it is designed for the music major.
 It is the fourth and final course in the Keyboard Class